Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Introduction

-Taken together, these measurement-reduction strategies underscore the importance of combinatorial optimization in quantum computing.
-Generative models and reinforcement learning (RL) are increasingly being developed to tackle problems in quantum science and related fields, including those with a strong sequential and combinatorial nature \cite{Krenn2022, AI-entanglement, zhang2023letFlows, RL4CO, NIPS2017CombOpt, CombOptNature, MultimodalLearning, TheseusDesign, InverseMolecularDesign, PRLRodrigo, Vargas-Hernández2020, dawid2025book, ColoringPINS}.
-These AI-driven methods have proposed solutions that were neither previously proposed nor anticipated by humans.
-For example, in Refs. \cite{TheseusDesign, PyTheus}, the authors developed an autonomous algorithm for quantum optics experiments that identified a configuration capable of producing significantly greater entanglement than expected.
-The insight gained from this unexpected result led the researchers to formulate a new principle of entanglement generation \cite{AI-entanglement, EntanglementPathId}.
+Taken together, these measurement-reduction strategies underscore the importance of combinatorial optimization in quantum computing by balancing measurement requirements and circuit costs.
+Generative models and reinforcement learning (RL) are increasingly being developed to tackle problems in quantum science and related fields, including those with a strong sequential and combinatorial nature \cite{Krenn2022, AI-entanglement, zhang2023letFlows, RL4CO, NIPS2017CombOpt, CombOptNature, MultimodalLearning, TheseusDesign, InverseMolecularDesign, PRLRodrigo, Vargas-Hernandez2020, dawid2025book, ColoringPINS}.
 Similarly, machine learning (ML) methods are emerging as powerful tools for solving challenging combinatorial optimization problems \cite{GNNCombOpt,BENGIOCombOpt,MLCOmbOptReview}.
 A recent study on the elementary shortest path problem employed an unsupervised graph neural network to identify near-optimal routes, outperforming classical heuristic methods on graphs, and was capable of generalizing to much larger unseen graphs (with more than 100 nodes) \cite{ElementaryShortestPath}.
 These examples illustrate how AI/ML models can explore vast solution spaces, often revealing high-quality solutions or hidden patterns that conventional greedy optimization methods might overlook.